shashankbhatia15/Real-Time-Facial-Expression-recognition/readme.md

 - Use it as a Web Application on streamlit
 1. Click on the link\
 https://share.streamlit.io/shashankbhatia15/real-time-face-emotion-detector/main
-2. Click on the start button.
+2. Click on the start button. (it will take 1-2 mins to load after this)
 3. Give the required permission(s)
 4. Click on stop when you are done.